grafana/tempo/docs/sources/tempo/traces.md

 It may optionally include key/value attributes that are relevant to the span itself, for example the HTTP method being used by the span, as well as other metadata such as sub-span events or links to other spans.

 By definition, traces are never complete.
 You can always push a new batch of spans, even if days have passed since the last one.
-When receiving a query requesting a stored trace, tracing backends (for example Tempo), find all the spans for that specific trace and collate them into a returned result.
+When receiving a query requesting a stored trace, tracing backends (for example Tempo) find all the spans for that specific trace and collate them into a returned result.
 For that reason, issues can start to arise predominantly on retrieval of the trace data if you are creating traces that are extremely large in size.

 <!-- Explanation of traces -->
 {{< youtube id="ZirbR0ZJIOs" >}}